C23-DF02-DiskusAI-Dicoding-Indonesia/.github/profile/README.md

 Hello everyone!
 We are a team consisting of six individuals from various locations in Indonesia participating in a program called Bangkit, organized by Google, Traveloka, GoTo, and Dicoding.
 We are collaborating with Dicoding Indonesia to develop a prototype focused on optimizing Chatbot and Search Bar functionalities.

-# Background Story
+# DiskusAI
-pada suatu hari yang indah terdapat sosok bernama dewi arumsari
+pada suatu hari yang indah terdapat sosok bernama dewi arumsari yang mengumpulkan gembala sapi di kabupaten sragen.

 # Machine Learning Team
 gawe apa aja